 Makrod is a great North African Dessert Classic.

+It showcases some of my absolute flavors: semolina, dates and honey.
 I have always rather neglected this wonderful treat because the traditional preparation requires frying, my nemesis.
 Frankly, I don’t think I have more than a handful of fried dishes in my whole repertoire.
 But, I tweaked the recipe to do my bidding as a baked, not fried, treat, and the result is scrumptious!
-Sephardi flavors at their best!
-If you are gluten-free, use GF flour and fine cornmeal.
+Sephardi flavors at their best.
+Take a look: My husband and I did some…. quality control: Approved!

 I instruct you to roll out the dough with a pastry roller, but you can also pat it down evenly simply using your hands.
 In this case, when adding the top layer of dough, shape it in small pieces, flatten them and put them on top of the filling, putting the little pieces side by side until it is used up and the top is covered with dough.